TrevorNWatson/SwiftSMSDocumentation/source/index.html.md

 Parameter|Description|Location
 ------|------|-----
-accountKey|Your Swift SMS Gateway account key|URL
+AccountKey|Your Swift SMS Gateway account key|URL
-messageBody|Body of the message to send|BODY
+MessageBody|Body of the message to send|BODY
-reference|Internal Reference ID|BODY
+Reference|Internal Reference ID|BODY
 CellNumbers|Array of cell numbers to deliver SMS messages to|BODY Options|Array of strings with each containing [key]=[value]|BODY